Marketing for Law Firms in 2019

 The State of Digital Marketing in 2019

 This year we saw the real estate at the top of the search results get even smaller.
-Now firms who own featured snippets take up a lot of the space and therefore more clicks before the traditional organic results are even shown.
+Because these snippets take up a lot of the space at the top of SERPs and push down traditional organic results, law firms that capture them get a majority of the clicks.

 - Consumer trust in local results went up

-Based on our internal lead tracking we saw a significant increase in the number of leads generated from local results in the 3 pack.
-This was especially prevelant for law firms who had a lot of great reviews and trust.
+Based on our internal lead tracking, we saw a significant increase in the number of leads generated from local results (people becoming clients by clicking on law firm results in the map section of search results).
+This was especially prevalent for law firms who had a lot of great reviews.

-And their tons of other updates as well including things like:
+There were tons of other updates as well, including:

-- New feature rollouts for local including Google Posts, service area updates, and more.
+- New feature rollouts for local including Google Posts and service area updates

-- Google announced they’re killing Google + altogether
+- Google announced they’re killing Google+.
+It’ll be gone in April.

-- New studies are showing a surprising number of searchers aren’t even clicking through to websites
+- Recent studies are showing a surprising number of searchers aren’t even clicking through to websites.
+Even in 2017, the number of “no click queries” was up to 57% on mobile and 35% on desktop).

 And so many more…

-Although this article is geared towards online marketing there are many other potential channels where a potential client can find your law firm.
+Although this article discusses online marketing, there are many other channels where a potential client can find your law firm.
 Some of these include:

 The most successful law firms dive into how clients are making the decision to contact their firm.
 Was it based on reviews, a reference, a cool website, experience with a similar matter, or something else?

-According to a study, we conducted in 2018, 49% of people research their legal issue before hiring a lawyer.
+According to a study we conducted in 2018, 49% of people research their legal issue before hiring a lawyer.
+Research may be even more prevalent now than it was in years prior due to the prevalence of smartphones and the ability to get your questions answered at a moment’s notice.

-Each potential client’s journey is different, but analyzing marketing data can help you learn more about the journey potential clients are taking and make educated marketing decisions based off of this data, instead of shooting at initiatives in the dark.
+Each potential client’s journey is different, so analyzing your marketing data can reveal how consumers are finding and choosing their legal representation.
+Knowing this can help you make smarter marketing decisions, instead of shooting at initiatives in the dark.

-According to Net Market Share (as of April 2017) “the global marketing share percentage, in terms of the use of Search Engines heavily favors Google,” with over 77% of all online searches starting there.
-You can see that Bing.com is in second place with only 7.31% of searches.
+According to Net Market Share (as of January 2019) “the global marketing share percentage, in terms of the use of Search Engines, heavily favors Google,” with over 74% of all online searches starting there.

-This becomes more clear when we look at the Alexa.com data for the top visited websites in the world.
+Just look at the data from Alexa.com to see the top visited websites in the world:

-For most of our legal clients we prioritize our marketing efforts on the following channels (Although not necessarily in this order):
+At Juris Digital, we prioritize the following channels (although not necessarily in this order):

 - Legal Directories